willtseng12/willtseng12.github.io/_posts/2017-08-02-ThirdBlog.md

 Notice that in order for these metrics to make sense, we must compare them to a baseline model.
 In this case, 22% of entire dataset are default outcomes, then we can state that our baseline model has an accuracy score of around 22% if we predict everyone to default.
 Therefore, we can see in these metrics that our accuracy score increase by much across all models.
-However, what we are even more interested here are the __recall__ scores.
-Intuitively, the recall indicates the percentage of defaults in our sample we were able to capture with our model while the __precision__ indicates among those we predicted to default, how many actually did.
+However, what we are even more interested here are the [recall](https://en.wikipedia.org/wiki/Precision_and_recall).
+Intuitively, the recall indicates the percentage of defaults in our sample we were able to capture with our model while the [precision](https://en.wikipedia.org/wiki/Precision_and_recall) indicates among those we predicted to default, how many actually did.
 Therefore, there is a tradeoff between the two scores in general: being stricter on catching defaults will naturally make you catch more non-defaulters as well.
 Now for the purpose of this project, I considered recall to be a slightly more important metric to pay attention to, although in the real world there is usually an objective function that allows data scientist to find an optimal tradeoff point between these metrics.